goldmermaid/MLU-MLOps-Lab/README.md

 # MLU-MLOps Lab

+In this lab, we will create an end-to-end ML Pipeline for training a model, testing it, deploying it in two different environments: DEV environment for QA/Development (simple endpoint) and PRD environment for Production (HA/Elastic endpoint).
-For lecture usage on the ML Operation (MLOps) course in [Amazon Machine Learning University (MLU)](https://aws.amazon.com/machine-learning/mlu/).
+The lab content is also lectured by the ML Operation (MLOps) course in [Amazon Machine Learning University (MLU)](https://aws.amazon.com/machine-learning/mlu/).

 ##### Table of Contents
 - [Pre-requisites](#Pre-requisites)